ShiuLab/Manuscript_Code/2021_Arabidopsis_seed_and_fruit_count/Readme.md

 # A. Count Arabidopsis seeds using Tensorflow Faster R-CNN model

+If you are interested in using our final Faster R-CNN model to detect Arabidopsis seeds, please go to the section "b.
+Detect Arabidopsis seeds using our final Faster R-CNN model" directly.

 ## a.
 Training seed detection model

 The following is for training new/updated Faster-RCNN model.